Proof of Schur's conjecture in $\mathbb R^d$: Proof

 Suppose that there are at least two vertices $w_1,w_2$ of $K_2$ in $\pi^+\cap \Theta$.
-If one of them, say $w_1$, does not lie in $B$, then, by Observation \ref{obs01}, its projection on $\pi$ falls strictly inside $T$, and we are done.
+If one of them, say $w_1$, does not lie in $B$, then, by Observation \ref{obs01}, its projection on $\pi$ falls strictly inside $T$, and we are done by Lemma \ref{lemimp}.
 Indeed, checking the conditions in Lemma \ref{lemimp} that allow $\|w_1-w_2\|=1$ to hold, one sees that condition 2 does not take place since the projection of $w_1$ falls strictly inside $T$, so the first condition must hold and, consequently, one of the vertices $w_1, w_2$ must coincide with one of the vertices of $K_1$.
-The same reasoning apply for $\pi^-\cap \Theta$.
+The same reasoning apply for any two points $w_1,w_2$ of $K_2$ lying in $\pi^-\cap \Theta$.

 Now we are left with two possibilities. \\